There are several reasons for making these changes. They come under three headings:

 Deposit Return Scheme (DRS)

-Scotland’s Deposit Return Scheme (DRS) will be implemented in October 2025 at the earliest.
+Scotland’s Deposit Return Scheme (DRS) was due to be implemented in 2025 however is now expected in October 2027.
 It is expected this will place a 20p deposit on drinks containers (excluding milk).

 The DRS will result in fewer high value materials (such as aluminium cans) going into household recycling bins.
 This will increase the cost to us of disposing of mixed recycling.